AzureCosmosDB/cosmosdb-nosql-copilot/lab-guide.md

 ## Tokens in Large Language Models

 Large language models require chat history to generate contextually relevant results.
-But there is a limit how much text you can send.
-Large language models have limits on how much text they can process in a request and output in a response.
+But large language models have limits on how much text they can process in a request and output in a response.
 These limits are not expressed as words, but as **tokens**.
 Tokens represent words or part of a word.
 On average 4 characters is one token.
 Tokens are essentially the compute currency for large language model.
-Because of this limit on tokens, it is therefore necessary to limit them.
+Because of this limit on tokens, it is therefore necessary to manage them within your app.
 This can be a bit tricky in certain scenarios.
 You will need to ensure enough context for the LLM to generate a correct response, while avoiding negative results of consuming too many tokens which can include incomplete results or unexpected behavior.

-So to limit the maximum amount of chat history (and text) we send to our LLM, we will count the tokens for each user prompt and completion up to the amount specified in the **_maxConversationTokens** variable in the function we will now implement.
+To limit the maximum amount of chat history (and text) we send to our LLM, we will count the tokens for each user prompt and completion up to the amount specified in the **_maxConversationTokens** variable in the function we will now implement.

 ## Building a context window using tokens